BigMacStorm/dnd-notes/content/-Dungeon Levels/Floor 4 - The Twisted Caverns.md

 Destination | [[Floor 2 - The Arcane Chambers]]
 ##### Figurine Gate
-Activation | Insert the horn of the unicorn figurine into the hole.
+Activation | Insert the horn of the unicorn figurine into the hole on the moon.

 Destination | [[Floor 6 - The Lost Level]]